nodejs/node/doc/api/n-api.md

 is not subject to SemVer and may change at any time.
 It is intended only for logging purposes.

+This API can be called even if there is a pending JavaScript exception.

 ### Exceptions
 Any N-API function call may result in a pending JavaScript exception.
 This is